United Daughters of the Confederacy: Ku Klux Klan

 According to lawyer Greg Huffman, writing in Facing South, "perhaps nothing illuminates the UDC's true nature more than its relationship with the Ku Klux Klan.
 Many commentators have said the UDC simply supported the Klan.
 That is not true.
 The UDC during Jim Crow venerated the Klan and elevated it to a nearly mythical status.
 It dealt in and preserved Klan artifacts and symbology.
 It even served as a sort of public relations agency for the terrorist group."

+In 1902, Mary Woodson Jarvis, the organizing president of the George B. Singletary UDC Chapter, published The Conditions that Led to the Ku Klux Klans, a booklet that glorified the Klan and condoned their use of terror against Black people.

 At its 1913 annual national convention, the UDC unanimously endorsed The Ku Klux Klan, or The Invisible Empire, a book written by UDC historian Laura Martin Rose, then president of the UDC's Mississippi Division, which alleged that the Klan had rescued the South from carpetbagger-inspired racial violence.
 Published near the height of the UDC's Confederate statue-installation and textbook-vetting efforts, the book became a supplementary reader for Southern school children.

+In 1914, UDC member Helen Plane received approval from the Georgia Division UDC to establish the Stone Mountain Memorial Association and persuaded Klan member Samuel Venable to deed one side of Stone Mountain for the creation of the Confederate memorial.
+Plane initially hired Gutzon Borglum, a Klan supporter, as the sculptor for project and wrote to him suggesting he add a tribute to Klan in the memorial:

+I feel it is due to the Klan, which saved us from Negro dominations and carpetbag rule, that it be immortalized on Stone Mountain.
+Why not represent a small group of them in their nightly uniform approaching in the distance?

 A local chapter of the UDC funded a now-vanished memorial to the Klan erected in 1926 near Concord, North Carolina.
 As late as 1936, the UDC's official publication featured an article which lauded the role of the Ku Klux Klan.

 Notable members

+Virginia Clay-Clopton, a prominent socialite and suffragist, was a member of the UDC.